Flying with a Baby: Tips for Before and During Your Flight

 a toddler running on a people-mover belt in an airport

-Even before you book your flight, there are a number of things to think about, especially given that many airlines have slight variations in their policies and processes for flying with an infant.
-For that reason, I’d recommend consulting the airline directly, either by calling customer service or visiting their website, to confirm any of the items below that you aren’t sure about:
+Before you book your flight, there are a number of things to think about, especially given that many airlines have slight variations in their policies and processes for flying with an infant.
+I’d recommend consulting the airline directly, either by calling customer service or visiting their website, to confirm any of the items below that you aren’t sure about:

 Ticket Purchase

-Some airlines (our favorite US airline, Southwest, being one of them) require you to call customer service to either add your baby as a lap infant or book a seat for any traveler under 2.
+Some airlines require you to call customer service to either add your baby as a lap infant or book a seat for any traveler under 2.
 If you can’t find the option to book for an infant on-line, call the airline directly.
 It’s usually a quick and painless process.

 Lap Infants